salex/take/README.markdown

 * Choose One Multiple Choice - _you could at least guess!_
 * Choose Many Multiple Choice - _more than one answer?_

-The basic HTML form can handle all of these types:
+Basic HTML form can handle all of these types:

 * Composition/Essay - textarea
 * Completion - text input
 * Choose One Multiple Choice - radio button input or select
 * Choose Many Multiple Choice - checkbox input or multiple select

-Assessments was designed to handle three tasks:
+Assessments were designed to handle three tasks:

 * Building/Managing the assessment (assessments, questions, and answer) using a restful CRUD environment.
-* Displaying the assessment using an HTML form.
+* Displaying the assessment using an HTML form (helper call).
 * Scoring the assessment based on model attributes - many of which are defaulted or optional.

 While this approach greatly reduces the development effort in creating, displaying and scoring an assessment, there is still some work needed to adapt Assessments to your use.